 Key features:

-Garak is a large language model (LLM) vulnerability scanner maintained by NVIDIA.
-This open-source project helps red teams identify common weaknesses in AI models, including data leakage and misinformation.
+GARAK is an open-source LLM vulnerability scanner maintained by NVIDIA.
+It can be used by red teams to scan for common vulnerabilities in AI models such as data leakage and misinformation.

-The tool also automatically attacks AI models to assess their performance in different threat scenarios.
+It also automatically generates attacks against AI models to test how well they perform in different threat scenarios.

 Key features: